vthach/dns/README.md

  docker-compose up -d
  ```

- Startup a selected to debug:
+ Startup a selected container to debug:`docker-compose up dns-master`

-    `docker-compose up dns-master`
- To attach to the shell:
-     `docker exec -it dns-master bash`
+ To attach to the shell: `docker exec -it dns-master bash`

  To look at the run log:
  ```sh